Russia reports cease-fire in 2 Ukraine areas for evacuations

-KYIV, Ukraine (AP) — The Russian military is observing a cease-fire in two areas of Ukraine to allow civilians to evacuate, Russian state media reported Saturday, the first breakthrough in allowing civilians to escape the war.
+LVIV, Ukraine (AP) — The Russian military is observing a temporary cease-fire in two areas of Ukraine to allow civilians to evacuate, Russian state media reported Saturday, the first breakthrough in allowing civilians to escape the war.

 The Russian Defense Ministry said in a statement that it had agreed on evacuation routes with Ukrainian forces to allow civilians to leave the strategic port of Mariupol in the southeast and the eastern town of Volnovakha "from 10 a.m.
 Moscow time" (8 a.m.
 GMT.)
 The vaguely worded statement did not make clear how long the routes would remain open.